A Wronskian Approach to the real \tau-conjecture: Applications

 Lemma~\ref{lem_power} just means that the $p$-th derivative of a power $\alpha$ of a function $f$ is a linear combination of terms such that each term is a product of derivatives of $f$ of total degree $\alpha$ and of total order of differentiation $p$.
-This lemma is proved in Appendix~\ref{sec_proof_power}.